krishnaozaa/Medelite-Facility-Report-Generator/README.md

 ## Known Limitations

-- PDF visual QA should be completed in a normal browser because the Codex in-app browser does not support file downloads.
-- DOCX visual QA should be completed in Microsoft Word or Google Docs after download; automated tests inspect the generated DOCX XML and hyperlink relationship.
+- DOCX visual spacing can vary slightly between Microsoft Word and Google Docs because Google reinterprets DOCX table styling on import.
 - The CMS cache is in-memory per server instance and may not persist across serverless cold starts.
 - `npm audit --audit-level=high` passes.
 A remaining moderate PostCSS advisory is nested under Next.js and npm currently suggests only a breaking `--force` path, so it is documented rather than force-applied.

+## Screenshots

+No static application screenshots are committed in this repository.
+The live deployment can be used to capture the final lookup, preview, 3D chart, PDF, and DOCX states for the submission packet.

 ## Bonus Roadmap